LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

 Endpoints
 ^^^^^^^^^

+This branch of the API has four endpoints:

+- GET Coding Events
+- GET Single Coding Event
+- Create a Coding Event
+- Delete a Coding Event

-This branch of the API has the following 4 endpoints.
-Recall that an endpoint is made up of a path (to the resource) and a method (action to take on the resource).
+Remember an endpoint is made up of a path (to the resource) and a method (action to take on the resource).
 They all operate on Coding Events and share a common entry-point path of ``/api/events``.
 Request and response bodies are all in JSON, or more specifically, they have a ``Content-Type`` header value of ``application/json``.